ehaas/node-template/README.md

 ## Todo

 * Callbacks with non-processed templates.
+* Cache by filename (not string).
+* Auto-cache, reloads the cached file if a change is detected in the file.
+(This can be turned off on production.)

 ## Other Info

-Templates are cached after the first read from disk.
-This means that if you change a template file, you will need to restart the node app to see the change take effect.
+<s>Templates are cached after the first read from disk.
+This means that if you change a template file,
+you will need to restart the node app to see the change take effect.</s>

+That's a lie.
+You do not need to restart the node app to see the changes take effect.
+The reason is because it caches strings and not files.
+This has the downside of filling memory with useless templates until you restart the app.
+This should be fixed in an future version together with auto-cache.